 It is 8 am and a long line has formed down the outside of the St Ann Bay health centre.
 A large group huddle against the wall to catch the fast disappearing shade.
 Everyone has something in common – they all have diabetes.
 We know this because it’s Wednesday, one of only two days per month that doctors are available to see clients with diabetes.
 Everyone settles in, they know it’s going to be a long hot day.

 The rise of non-communicable diseases (NCD) in Jamaica has meant a dramatic rise in the number of people seeking assistance from regional health centres and hospitals.
 NCDs such as Cardiovascular Disease, Diabetes and Chronic Lower Respiratory Disease are the leading cause of death and continue to be a major public health burden in Jamaica due to the lifelong treatment and care needed to address these chronic conditions.

 In Jamaica, 70% of all deaths are due to one of the four major NCDs (cancer, lung disease, diabetes and heart disease), while many more will continue to live with lifelong disability due to complications as a result of an NCD, requiring regular contact with health centres.

-Health centers face multiple challenges such as a lack of personnel, inadequate infrastructure, and outdated information systems, which have led to reduced quality of care, especially for those with chronic conditions.
+Health centres face multiple challenges such as a lack of personnel, inadequate infrastructure, and outdated information systems, which have led to reduced quality of care, especially for those with chronic conditions.
 The rise in NCDs has forced a redesign in how health facilities are built, staffed and communicate with citizens, and between health centres and hospitals.